yaml/yamlscript/www/src/index.md

 It is also compiled into a native shared library that can be embedded into almost any programming language.
-YAMLScript intends to ship language bindings for the 42 most popular programming languages.
+YAMLScript intends to ship language bindings for (at least) 42 popular programming languages.

 YAMLScript syntax uses a combination of YAML structure and Clojure Lisp syntaxes combined together.
 The Lisp parts can use variants that make it feel more like Python or Ruby, instead of a Lisp.

 How a YAMLScript program is syntactically styled is very much up to the programmer.